1992 Nickel Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 The Obverse Of The 1992 Nickel

-The motto “IN GOD WE TRUST” arcs along the left side of the coin, starting from Jefferson’s chest and extending to his hairline.
+The motto “IN GOD WE TRUST” arcs along the left side of the coin, starting from Jefferson’s chest and extending toward his hairline.
 On the right side, the word “LIBERTY” and the date “1992” run clockwise behind Jefferson’s portrait, with a small five-pointed star separating the two inscriptions.

 The mint mark (P, D, or S) appears on the obverse, positioned to the right of Jefferson’s ponytail, just below the date.
+Also visible at the base of Jefferson’s bust are the designer’s initials “FS” — these were only added to the series in 1966, even though Schlag’s design had been in production since 1938.

 The Reverse of the 1992 Nickel